FromtonRouge/qmk_firmware/keyboards/handwired/kaladrius/readme.md

 And I had a surgery in October 2018...
 ![Surgery](https://i.imgur.com/xZ3XdZM.jpg)

+So I highly don't recommend an ErgoDox like keyboard for Jackdaw.

 After the surgery I decided to build a specific keyboard for Jackdaw to avoid the pain.
 I named it "Kaladrius" because the Keyboard looks like a white bird and in Roman mythology the Caladrius is a white bird that can heal someone...

 # 3D Printed parts